la2050/archive/_projects/2016/the-green-alley-playlab-pop-up-playscapes-in-the-industrial-alleys-of-downtown-los-angeles.md

   develop a full-blown pilot project intended to move IDG’s efforts to the next level by using the power of play as a strategy for invoking long awaited change.
-project_image_2: 3772023193741-team89.jpg
-empty_column_1: ''
 organization_name: >-
   Co-led by Industrial District Green and Cal Poly Pomona Department of Landscape Architecture.
 organization_website: www.industrialdistrictgreen.org
-organization_name_2: >-
-  Co-led by Industrial District Green and Cal Poly Pomona Department of Landscape Architecture.
-organization_activity: >-
-  Cal Poly Pomona and Industrial District Green use creative strategies to engage communities in the process of research, design, implementation and maintenance.
-ein: ''

 ---